 One of the first things we looked at when choosing the best flip phones is the interior and exterior screens, the overall durability, battery capacity, chipset performance, memory capacity, and RAM, to ensure you the smoothest performance.
 Then there’s the cost, and how well each device stands up against its competitors in the same price bracket.

 We also take into account the camera’s lenses and ability to take detailed pictures and videos in high and low light.
-Finally, there’s the style – flips phones are often chosen as the device for people who value certain colorways and looks.
+Finally, there’s the style – flip phones are often chosen as the device for people who value certain colorways and looks.

 Those are the main points that help us decide which phones to recommend, but there’s no right or wrong answer.
 Pick the phone you like best!
 And, if you can, head into a store to try them out for yourself and get a feel for their flippy capabilities.
 Beyond that, if you’re curious about how we decide which phones get the top marks, be sure to check out our how we test breakdown.